apsferreira/code-challenge-bank-account/README.md

 ## Features

 All the features requested in the challenge were implemented, as an improvement, it would add a greater amount of integration tests.

 For the sake of time, I opted for a reasonable approach in the model of the account entity, assuming that encryption should only be performed when saving the record, I could use [Active Record Callbacks](https://guides.rubyonrails.org/active_record_callbacks.html) (before_validate and before_save), but after several unsuccessful attempts, I opted for a simpler approach, and with that, I was not able to strictly follow the concept fat models and skinny Conrtoller.

+For monitoring purposes, or newrelic has been integrated into applications, or sidekiq has also been integrated into applications for routine work processes and queues that require more time, leaving in the background, it was considered to be sent for a confirmation or completion email account status (completed status), remained as an idea for future implementations.
+As another security measure, the rack-atack gem was used, where some solutions were configured, such as: not responding to the same ip after 5 simultaneous requests to the msm endpoint already thinking about a CI/CD stream, the travis was also configured in the application.

 ## Tests